 \subsection{Technical Lemmas}

-In this section, we list the main technical lemmas required in the analysis of regret bound, these technical lemmas are proved in \Cref{appendix:glm_es_lemmas}.
-The main idea of analyzing GLM is that we use the lower and upper bound of $\dot{\mu}(\cdot)$ to find similarities between GLM and linear bandit.
-Despite the similarities of linear bandit and generalized linear bandit settings, the GLM setting is considerably more challenging to analyze due to the fact that we do not have closed form solution for parameter estimate $\bar{\theta}_{t}$ and $\theta_{t}^{j}$.
-In our analysis, we introduce the $M$-concordant assumption with novel analysis tools to overcome these difficulties.
+In this section, we list the main technical lemmas required in the analysis of regret bound.
+These technical lemmas are proved in \Cref{appendix:glm_es_lemmas}.
+A key idea of analyzing GLM is that we can use the lower and upper bound of $\dot{\mu}(\cdot)$ to find similarities between GLM and linear bandit.
+Despite the similarities between linear bandit and generalized linear bandit settings, the GLM setting is considerably more challenging to analyze due to the fact that we do not have a closed form solution for parameter estimate $\bar{\theta}_{t}$ and $\theta_{t}^{j}$.
+In our analysis, we use the $M$-concordant assumption as in \Cref{assum:M_self_concordant} with novel analysis tools to overcome these difficulties.

-We list the concentration results of the estimated parameters $\theta_{t}^{j}$ as follows. \begin{lemma}[Concentration of MLE] Fix $\delta \in (0, 1]$.
-Define the following parameters: